jengalas/bwaf-bbw/about/boardandstaff.md

       How the Material World Shapes Independent Kids was published by Bloomsbury USA in June 2018.
 She is currently at work on a new book about the history and future of the American shopping mall.'
-  - title: Carol Loewenson, FAIA, LEED AP
-    title_role: Trustee
-    description: "Carol Loewenson’s expertise ranges from highly technical buildings, renovations and façade replacements to work involving both the private and public sector.
-Her approach to architecture is deeply rooted in a commitment to public spaces and an acknowledgment of how the shape of a building, city, or institution impacts people’s lives.
-She brings a careful consideration of context to her work, balancing preservation and modernization to generate sustainable transformations that capture the complexity of a space’s past history and future goals. \nCarol Loewenson joined Mitchell Giurgola in 1982 and became a partner in 1996.
-Her work at the firm includes projects for the Brooklyn Public Library, The New York Public Library, Rockefeller University, New York University, Cornell University, LaGuardia Community College, and the New York State Unified Court System."
-    image: "/v1618331492/Loewenson_Carol_1355_tg8dv5.jpg"
   - title: 'Richard M. McFadden, PE, LEED AP '
     title_role: Trustee
     image: "/v1618331280/sml_HS_McFadden-R_gt7mcj.jpg"